kennygrant/bestiary/servers.md

 import _ "net/http/pprof"
 ```

-**Beware **though if you register it there are hidden side effects.
-It will attach endpoints to the default serve mux during init.
-For this and performance reasons you should not import it in production.
+**Beware** though if you register it there are hidden side effects.
+The pprof package will attach endpoints to the default serve mux during init, but unfortunately this behaviour cannot change due to the Go 1 promise.
+For this and performance reasons you should not import it in production, but use it for development only.
 You can find out more about profiling in [Profiling Go Programs](https://blog.golang.org/profiling-go-programs).

 ## Latency